 One of the most famous stories involving Bellerophon is his taming and riding of the winged horse Pegasus and defeating the fire-breathing monster known as the Chimera.
 His success in slaying the Chimera earned him fame and admiration.
 However, his hubris led him to believe he was equal to the gods, which angered Zeus, the king of the gods.
 His story is often cited as an example of the dangers of hubris and the consequences of defying the gods in Greek mythology.

 Who Wrote the Tales of Bellerophon?

-Perhaps that’s precisely what makes Bellerophon’s story such an appealing one.
-He was a mere mortal that dared to challenge the gods of Greece themselves.
+His story has humble yet morbid beginnings which is what makes Bellerophon’s story such an appealing one.
+He was a mere mortal that dared to challenge the Greek gods themselves.